 Although some things are better left alone, some exchanges can warrant a response.
 Whether it is an inaccurate article or a frustrated customer review, knowing how to respond and having a plan in place can help you turn a negative into a positive and avoid exacerbating the problem.

 Your planned response should be calm and informative, but should not be canned or repetitive.
 Make sure that any language you use is respectful and that you offer solutions or alternatives whenever relevant.
-You can learn more about how to respond online here.
+You can learn more about effective response strategies in this guide on managing online reviews.

 Though the scope of the crisis will vary, nearly everyone will experience some kind of reputation crisis.
 How much that crisis impacts you or your business depends on how you respond and how you’ve prepared.